What’s it Like to Live in Atlanta?

 No Shortage of Awesome Apartments

 Atlanta rentals come in all shapes and sizes.
 Some of the most popular parts of town include Midtown and Buckhead.
 They are the priciest.
 Rents can easily approach $1400 and higher in as these sections of town are extremely desirable.
 If your searching for cheap pads, look elsewhere.
-With so many rental options, be sure and contact a knowledgeable Atlanta apartment finder.
+With so many rental options, be sure and contact a knowledgeable apartment finder Atlanta.
 They have access to specials and availability that you simply don’t have time for.

 |Best Downtown Apartments||Address||Phone|

 |North & Line||385 N Angier Ave, Atlanta, GA 30308||513-827-0650|